ergo/ziggurat_foundations/README.md

 - Assign a user o an external identity (such as facebook/twitter)
 - Manage the sign in/sign out process
 - Change users password and generate security codes
-- Example root factory for assigning permissions per request
+- Example root context factory for assigning permissions per request (framework integration)

 Ziggurat Foundations is BSD Licensed